 This is one of the most common questions that many homeowners and businesses consider when investing in a safety system.
 Here, it is important to understand that any fire extinguishing tool’s effectiveness depends on a number of factors, including the type, size, and place of fire.

-For example, fire extinguisher balls may work great for putting out relatively large fires spread over at least a few meters.
+For example, fire extinguisher balls may work great for putting out fires that have spread over a few yards already.
 However, it can be a nightmare to put out, let’s say, a small kitchen fire on the stove using a fire extinguisher ball.
 In such cases, a standard fire extinguisher may be a better choice because it allows the user to ‘aim’ at the fire.

 On the other hand, fire extinguisher balls are much more lightweight and compact than fire extinguishers.
 Prior training isn’t required.
 Anyone can use them, including children and the elderly who may find it hard to operate a standard fire extinguisher.
 They also allow for passive protection, which is not possible with a regular fire extinguisher.